Little Cottonwood Canyon Scenic Drive

 Fall colors along the Little Cottonwood Canyon Scenic Drive

 Little Cottonwood Canyon Scenic Drive is an 8.6-mile route into the Uinta-Wasatch-Cache National Forest along the Wasatch Front just east of Metro Salt Lake City.
-To the north is Twin Peaks Wilderness, to the south Lone Peak Wilderness.
-At the upper end of the road are the Alta and Snowbird Ski Resorts.
+To the north is Twin Peaks Wilderness and to the south Lone Peak Wilderness.
+At the upper end of the road are Alta and Snowbird Ski Resorts.

 Between the bottom of the hill and the top you'll pass through several biological zones with vegetation changing from sagebrush, mountain mahogany, gambel oak and rocky mountain and bigtooth maple at the lower elevations to Ponderosa pine, subalpine fir, Douglas fir, Engelmann spruce and aspen in the middle to limber pine and bristlecone pine at the top.
 The name comes from the cottonwoods, willows and dogwood shrubs that line the canyon bottoms and follow the streams.